lankamadangit/flickrphotos/README.md

 The application provided  pictures list consists of all the pictures matching with the keyword.

-For the Developer
+Developer

 The following description provides the detailed information on how the application is structured

 1) MainActivity
 	- Main Activity is the entry point for the Android Zygote system to the application

 2) MVC architecture is followed in the development of My Flickr application Model 	- ImageRepostory Class handles all the data & model tasks